 The City of Fort Collins is committed to the health, safety and well-being of its employees.
 The City works diligently to be efficient and responsible stewards of tax dollars ensuring that employee compensation and benefits are fair, market-based, and competitive.
-The City believes that its citizens, through their elected representatives on City Council. are in the best position to determine appropriate City employee compensation, benefits, appeal rights related to disciplinary action and policies.
+The City believes that its citizens, through their elected representatives on City Council, are in the best position to determine appropriate City employee compensation, benefits, appeal rights related to disciplinary action and policies.

-- 1. Supports the City's ability to make decisions on employment issues, including collective bargaining, arbitration, compensation, appeal rights related to disciplinary action and benefits to further an equitable work environment. - 2.
-Supports expansion to the City's ability to determine how best to manage health, welfare and wellness services for employees. - 3.
-Supports current state funding levels for police officer death and disability benefits. - 4.
-Opposes proposals that would allow employees and/or retirees with defined contribution plans to move into defined benefit plans if there is a cost to local government. - 5.
-Opposes proposals that would limit the City's ability to test job applicants or employees at work for impairment due to consumption of alcohol, marijuana. or other controlled substances or to set limits related to such testing.
+- 1. Supports the City's ability and authority to make decisions on employment issues, including collective bargaining, arbitration, compensation, appeal rights related to disciplinary action and benefits to further an equitable work environment. - 2.
+Supports the development and expansion to the City's ability to determine how best to manage employee health and benefit programs. - Supports current state funding levels for police officers' and dispatchers' death and disability benefits made available by Fire & Police Pension Association of Colorado. - 4.
+Opposes proposals that would allow employees and/or retirees with defined contribution or deferred plans to move into defined benefit plans if there is a cost to local government.

+Opposes proposals that would limit the City's ability to test job applicants or employees at work for impairment due to consumption of alcohol, marijuana, or other controlled substances or to set limits related to such testing.